Pronunciation of 'Oncogene'

 English (United States)

-A gene that has the potential to transform a normal cell into a cancerous one, often through mutation or increased expression.
+A gene that has the potential to cause cancer, typically through mutation or increased expression.